What is differential geometry: curves and surfaces: Nonrectifiable curves

 \section{Nonrectifiable curves}

 Let us describe the so-called \emph{Koch snowflake} --- a classical example of a nonrectifiable curve.

 Start with an equilateral triangle.
-For each side, divide it into three segments of equal length and then add an equilateral triangle with the middle segment as its base.
+For each side, divide it into three segments of equal length, and then add an equilateral triangle with the middle segment as its base.
 Repeat this construction recursively with the obtained polygons.
 The Koch snowflake is the boundary of the union of all the polygons.
-Three iterations and the resulting Koch snowflake are shown on the diagram.
+Two iterations and the resulting Koch snowflake are on the picture.

-\begin{thm}{Exercise} \begin{subthm}{ex:nonrectifiable-curve:a} Show that the Koch snowflake is a simple closed curve; that is, it can be parametrized by a circle. \end{subthm}
+\begin{thm}{Exercise} \begin{subthm}{ex:nonrectifiable-curve:a} Show that the Koch snowflake is a simple closed curve; in particular, it can be parametrized by a circle. \end{subthm}

 \begin{subthm}{ex:nonrectifiable-curve:b} Show that the Koch snowflake is not rectifiable. \end{subthm} \end{thm}